andreypopp/react-custom-events/README.md

 # react-custom-events

+**Don't use this, this was an experiment and it doesn't work anymore with recent versions of React.**

 Plugin for [React][1] which implements CustomEvents with bubbling.
 I know it's a bad idea but who would judge you?
 Use with care.